masaccio/numbers-parser/README.md

 print("Cell C2 contains", data[2][1])
 ```

+Cells are objects with a common base class of `Cell`.
+All cell types have a property `value` which returns the contents of the cell in as a native Python datatype. `DurationCell` object values are `datetime.timedelta` objects which are additionally available as a formatted value matching that stored in the Numbers spreadsheet.
+The formatted value is returned using the `formatted_value` property.

 ### Cell references

 In addition to extracting all data at once, individual cells can be referred to as methods